 Before you start finalizing dance class fees for your studio, it’s essential to know your numbers.
 You must have a clear view of all the costs related to running your dance studio.

 Start by adding up every expense, including:

 - Monthly mortgage or rent of your studio

-- Utilities such as water, electric, heating and air
+- Utilities such as water, electric, heating, and air conditioning

 The reasons a student may choose to take a private class could be:

 - They need specialized attention to break down the material

 - Embarrassment over their technique